TypeCellOS/BlockNote/packages/website/docs/docs/manipulating-blocks.md

 ### Getting All Top-Level Blocks

-You can retrieve a snapshot of all top-level blocks in the editor using the following call:
+You can retrieve a snapshot of all top-level (non-nested) blocks in the editor using the following call:

 ```typescript
 // Definition